sequenzia/sequenzia/README.md

-# Stephen Sequenzia: Senior Machine Learning Engineer
+# Stephen Sequenzia: Machine Learning Engineer
 I'm a **Machine Learning Engineer, Data Engineer**, **Python Software Engineer** and **Data Scientist**, who continuously applies an innovative mindset to provide an ongoing stream of new ideas, using the latest data science technologies.
 I have an inquisitive nature and thrive on data experimentation, exploration and discovery.

 #### **Technologies & Specializations**